-The Best Medical Alert Systems for Hearing-Impaired Seniors
+Best Medical Alert System Features for Seniors With Hearing Loss

 Having a medical alert system in your home is always a good idea for older adults, but if you are deaf or living with hearing loss, it’s extra important to choose a system that meets your hearing needs.
 Here are a few key features to look for and consider.